GL_Discover Hub_Stocks_1920x1280_TraderGray_01

 Financial flexibility

-Large-cap companies often have better access to capital markets and credit, allowing them to fund growth initiatives, manage debt, or pursue acquisitions more easily.
-Small-cap companies, however, face tighter constraints on accessing external capital, making their growth strategies more dependent on internal cash flow or higher borrowing costs.
+Large-cap companies often have better access to capital markets and credit, which may make it easier to fund investment, manage debt or pursue acquisitions.
+Small-cap companies may face tighter constraints on accessing external capital, making their growth more dependent on internal cash flow, equity issuance or higher borrowing costs.

 Market dynamics